 This report presents results of the ex‐ante impact assessment (IA) of E‐RIHS ERIC by discussing the expected direct and indirect impacts in three different scenarios of development (pessimistic, baseline and optimistic).
 It also discusses the conditions and mechanisms for impact materialisation.
 This report is meant to provide a decision‐making support tool for E‐RIHS managers, funding agencies and all the stakeholders involved in its set‐up and implementation.

-E-RIHS vision is to become a European research infrastructure that provides state-of-the-art tools and services by cross-disciplinary groups of researchers to cross-disciplinary users and scientific communities working to advance knowledge about heritage and to devise innovative strategies for its preservation and presentation.
+E-RIHS vision is to become a European research infrastructure that provides state-of-the-art tools and services by cross-disciplinary groups of researchers to cross-disciplinary users and scientific communities working to advance knowledge about the heritage and to devise innovative strategies for its preservation and presentation.
 The aim of this education and needs assessment was to provide an overview of current training provisions and needs of heritage science (HS) professionals in preparation for the research infrastructure.

 The purpose of the E-RIHS Training Strategy is to set out skills development priorities, set out key areas of training and delivery channels as well as ensure optimum use of available resources for training and strengthen the capacity of those responsible for their use and management within the European Research Infrastructure for Heritage Science.